The Elder Scrolls IV: Knights of the Nine: Reception and legacy

 Eurogamer praised the game for its memorable plot and new, unique content.
 They concluded that if "more of the same is what you're after, you can't really argue with what Bethesda's served up for its hardcore fans."
 The review hypothesized, however, that if consumers were to fully accept individually priced content releases, Bethesda might just begin charging for all its quests.

+The expansion was included in the 2025 The Elder Scrolls IV: Oblivion Remastered.